jbossdemocentral/bpms-signavio-integration-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

-- v0.1 - JBoss BPM Suite 6.0.3, Signavio Process Editor 8.6.0, and dual process definitions of mortgage demo installed.
+- v0.1 - JBoss BPM Suite 6.1.0, Signavio Process Editor 8.6.0, and mortgage demo installed with Signavio designed process for import.

 ![Mortgage Process](https://github.com/jbossdemocentral/bpms-mortgage-demo/blob/master/docs/demo-images/mortgage-process.png?raw=true)